-138 transboundary trust space (TTS)
+147 transboundary trust space (TTS)

-139 - an aggregate of legal, organizational and technical conditions recommended by relevant 140 specialized UN agencies (departments) and international organizations with the aim of 141 ensuring trust (a certain degree of confidence) in international exchange of electronic 142 documents and data between participants of electronic interaction.
+- an aggregate of legal, organizational and technical conditions recommended by relevant specialized UN agencies (departments) and international organizations with the aim of ensuring trust (a certain degree of confidence) in international exchange of electronic documents and data between participants of electronic interaction. - 152 trust service - (high level definition) an electronic service purposing to ensure a certain degree of confidence between the participants of electronic interaction.

-143 trust service

-144 - (high level definition) - an electronic service purposing to ensure a certain degree of 145 confidence between the participants of electronic interaction.

-146 trusted electronic interaction
+155 trusted electronic interaction

-the exchange of any data in electronic form in such a way that a user of these data undoubtedly accepts them according to its Operational Policy.
-It is a matter of a concrete Operational Policy, which way is considered as a trusted one.
-Hence, the determination of the trustworthy of some data varies from one concrete case to another.
-Trusted electronic interaction is provided by using trust services.

-152 2.2.
-Common Trust Infrastructure establishment principles

-- Scalability.
-The CTI is established in such a way that it can be easily scaled.
-It broadens easily at any level of consideration due to the accession of new participants, such as new jurisdictions, new supranational participants, new operators of trust services, and register systems. - 157 Traceability.
-Any fact of electronic data exchange within the CTI should be fixed and available for conflict resolutions if necessary. - 159 Cost efficiency.
-While the CTI architecture variants comparison the risk analysis should be taken into account. - 161 Complexity.
-Coherent elaboration of legal, organizational and technological issues should 162 be done within CTI establishment.
-A complex description allows correct functioning of 163 the system as a whole and its single elements.
+- the exchange of any data in electronic form in such a way that a user of these data undoubtedly accepts them according to its operational policy.
+Each user's operational policy determines whether the electronic interaction is considered as a trusted one.
+Hence, the determination of the trustworthiness of data received in an electronic exchange varies from one user to another.
+Trusted electronic interaction is provided by using trust services. - 2.2.
+Common Trust Infrastructure establishment principles - Scalability.
+The CTI should be established in such a way that it can be easily scaled.
+It broadens easily at any level of consideration due to the accession of new participants, such as new jurisdictions, new supranational participants, new operators of trust services, and register systems. - Traceability.
+Any fact of electronic interaction within the CTI should be recorded and available for conflict resolutions if necessary. - Cost efficiency.
+While the CTI architecture variants comparison the risk analysis should be taken into account.
+The CTI forming and functioning costs should be lower than possible losses caused by ICT-specified malfunctions and malicious activities. - Complexity.
+Coherent elaboration of legal, organizational and technological issues should be done within CTI establishment.
+A complex description allows correct functioning of the system as a whole and its single elements.

-164 2.3.
+2.3.
 Common Trust Infrastructures coordination approaches

-165 The CTI architecture is selected according to the principals stated in sec.
+- The CTI architecture is selected according to the principals stated in sec.
 2.2 above.
-There are 166 three levels of CTI coordination: legal, organizational and technological.
+There are three levels of CTI coordination: legal, organizational and technological. - 177 Legal level

-167 Legal level

-168 The CTI can be built on a single- or multi-domain basis.
-In the context of legal and 169 organizational regulation, the multi-domain basis is the most complicated variant.
-Fig. 1 gives

-170 a general scheme of a legal regulation.
+- 178 The CTI can be built on a single- or multi-domain basis.
+In the context of legal and - organizational regulation, the multi-domain basis is the most complicated variant.
+Fig. 1 gives - a general scheme of a possible approach to legal regulation.

-Fig.1.
+181 182 Fig.1.
 Legal level

-- 173 Legal regulation of CTI interaction can be divided in two parts: international and national. - 174 The international legal regulation is carried out on the basis of the following types of 175 documents: - 176 international treaties/agreements; - 177 acts of different international organizations; - 178 international standards and regulations; - 179 agreements between participants of transboundary information interaction on given issues; - 180 model acts. - 181 The national legal regulation is built on a complex of normative documents that are standard182 in each particular jurisdiction. - 183 We recommend a tight cooperation with UNCITRAL in order to harmonize the effort of this - 184 Recommendation concerning the necessary coordination on the legal level, see sec.
+- Legal regulation of CTI interaction can be divided in two parts: international and national.

+The international legal regulation is carried out on the basis of the following types of documents: - 186 international treaties/agreements; - 187 acts of different international organizations; - 188 international standards and regulations; - 189 agreements between participants of transboundary electronic interaction on given issues; - 190 model acts. - The national legal regulation is built on a complex of normative documents that are standard - in each particular jurisdiction. - 193 We recommend a tight cooperation with UNCITRAL in order to harmonize the effort of this - Recommendation concerning the necessary coordination on the legal level, see sec.
 2.6.

-185 Organizational level
+Organizational level

-- 186 Mutual legally significant recognition of trust services provided under various jurisdictions is 187 reached through creation and operation of a dedicated body (let call it International 188 Coordination Council or ICC) that includes national regulation bodies having voluntarily 189 jointed the ICC.
-The activity of ICC is regulated by the ICC Statute which is to be recognized 190 and signed by all its authorized members - that is the Regulation Bodies of the Electronic 191 Data Exchange represented primarily by the National CTI Regulators. - 192 Fig. 2 gives a general scheme of the organizational level of coordination.
+- 196 Mutual legally significant recognition of electronic documents and data treated by trust - services provided under various jurisdictions is reached through creation and operation of a - dedicated body (let call it International Coordination Council or ICC) that includes national - regulation bodies having voluntarily jointed the ICC.
+The activity of ICC is regulated by the - 200 ICC Statute which is to be recognized and signed by all its authorized members that is the - 201 Regulation Bodies of the Electronic Data Exchange represented primarily by the National CTI - 202 Regulators.